josmar-crwdstffng/angular/aio/content/guide/testing-attribute-directives.md

 <code-example header="app/shared/highlight.directive.ts" path="testing/src/app/shared/highlight.directive.ts"></code-example>

-It's used throughout the application, perhaps most simply in the `AboutComponent`:
+It is used throughout the application, perhaps most simply in the `AboutComponent`:

 <code-example header="app/about/about.component.ts" path="testing/src/app/about/about.component.ts"></code-example>